2i2c-org/infrastructure/docs/contributing/code-review.md

 Here is a list of things you can clearly, unambiguously self merge without any approval.

-1. Updating admin users for a hub
-2. Changing basic hub configuration such as the URL of its landing page image
-3. Updating the user image of a hub
-4. Updating the max number of nodes for nodepools in a cluster
+1. Updating the max number of nodes for nodepools in a cluster
-5. Resizing home directory storage upwards when it is about to fill up
+2. Resizing home directory storage upwards when it is about to fill up
-6. Emergency (eg exam, outage) related resource bumps
+3. Emergency (eg exam, outage) related resource bumps
-7. *Cleanly* reverting a change that failed CI
+4. *Cleanly* reverting a change that failed CI
-8. Updating soon to be expired credentials
+5. Updating soon to be expired credentials
-9. Spelling and grammar error fixes in documentation or code comments
+6. Spelling and grammar error fixes in documentation or code comments
-10. Setting up a new hub following our new hub turn up process, without any extra feature development or customization.
+7. Setting up a new hub following our new hub turn up process, without any extra feature development or customization.

+### Safe configuration changes when asked for by the community

+Many hub configuration changes are asked for by the community, and we are simply mechanically doing them.
+We only need to verify that the change propagated, and not much more.
+In these cases, the engineer working on it can self merge, as long as they know how to verify this after.
+The following is a list of such changes, but it's not exhaustive.

+1. Updating front page information by updating `jupyterhub.custom.homepage.templateVars`.
+2. Update the image used in a hub, either for everyone or as part of a profile list.
+Because the image tag is provided to us by the community, we assume they had already tested this in some fashion.
+3. Adding or removing admin users from a hub.
+4. Adding or removing list of organizations or teams with access to the hub.
+5. Changing the default interface for the hub, either for everyone or as part of a profile.

 ## Self-merging as a community partner